horshack-dpreview/GeekbenchAutomationTools/readme.md

 # Geekbench Automation Tools
 Scripts for automating the execution and results collection from the command-line version of Geekbench (linux)

-## Installation
-Download the GeekbenchRun script by right-clicking [here](https://raw.githubusercontent.com/horshack-dpreview/GeekbenchAutomationTools/main/GeekbenchRun.sh) and make it executable via "chmod +x GeekbenchRun.sh".

-A separate script named BenchIndividualCores lets you benchmark each core separately - to install it, right-click [here](https://raw.githubusercontent.com/horshack-dpreview/GeekbenchAutomationTools/main/BenchIndividualCores.sh) and do "chmod +x BenchIndividualCores.sh".
-Place it in the same directory as `GeekbenchRun.sh`

-### GeekbenchRun
+## GeekbenchRun
 The free version of Geekbench supports command-line execution but not the automated collection of results - that requires the paid version.
-The free version instead uploads its results to Primate Lab's site (Geekbench developer) and provides a invocation-specific URL to view them.
+The free version instead uploads its results to Primate Lab's site (Geekbench developer) and provides an invocation-specific URL to view them.
 This script runs Geekbench, extracts the resulting URL, downloads the content from that URL, then parses and reports the single and multi-core results.

 This script can run both as a stand-alone utility, or can be included via `source` to access the functionality from your own script - this is demonstrated in `BenchIndividualCores.sh`.

+### Installation
+Download the script by right-clicking [here](https://raw.githubusercontent.com/horshack-dpreview/GeekbenchAutomationTools/main/GeekbenchRun.sh) and make it executable via "chmod +x GeekbenchRun.sh".

-#### Sample Output
+### Sample Output
     $ ./GeekbenchRun.sh -q -o -
     Single-core, 1811
     Multi-core, 7909

-#### Command Line Options
+### Command Line Options
     -e <path>     - Path to Geekbench executable
     -r <count>    - Geekbench run count (default is 1) -o <filename> - Output a copy of the results to specified file.
 Use -o - to output to stdout -q            - Quiet - don't output anything to console.
 If you use this option then use -o to write results to a file or stdout.
     -h            - This help display

-### BenchIndividualCores
+## BenchIndividualCores
 Measures the relative performance of individual processor cores by selectively enabling cores and running Geekbench against each.
 The /sys/devices/system/cpu/cpu\<x\>\online interface is used to enable/disable cores.
 You'll need to use a kernel (and processor) that supports hot-plugging cores.
 You'll also need to enable support for hot-plugging of core #0, which is disabled by default.
 This is done by specifying the`cpu0_hotplug` kernel boot option in GRUB.
 This script must be run with root privileges to have access to enable/disable CPU cores.

 You can specify which cores are tested via the `-c` option, using any combination of ranges or individual values.
 For example, `-c 0-2 12,15-18` will measure performance on cores 0, 1, 2, 12, 15, 16, 17, and 18.

+### Installation
+Download the script by right-clicking [here](https://raw.githubusercontent.com/horshack-dpreview/GeekbenchAutomationTools/main/BenchIndividualCores.sh) and make it executable via "chmod +x BenchIndividualCores.sh".
+This script relies on GeekbenchRun.sh, which should be placed in the same directory.

-#### Sample Output
+### Sample Output
     $ sudo ./BenchIndividualCores.sh -c 0-5,12-19 -e ./geekbench5
     Found 20 CPU cores, testing  14 cores [0-5,12-19]